 By forcing the data write first, a file system can guarantee that a pointer will never point to garbage.
-Indeed, this rule of "write the pointed-to object before the object that points to it" is at the core of crash consistency, and is exploited even further by other crash consistency schemes [GP94] (see below for details).
+Indeed, this rule of "write the pointed to object before the object with the pointer to it" is at the core of crash consistency, and is exploited even further by other crash consistency schemes [GP94] (see below for details).

 In most systems, metadata journaling (akin to ordered journaling of ext3) is more popular than full data journaling.
-For example, Windows NTFS and SGI's XFS both use some form of metadata journaling.
+For example, Windows NTFS and SGI's XFS both use non-ordered metadata journaling.
 Linux ext3 gives you the option of choosing either data, ordered, or unordered modes (in unordered mode, data can be written at any time).
 All of these modes keep metadata consistent; they vary in their semantics for data.

 Finally, note that forcing the data write to complete (Step 1) before issuing writes to the journal (Step 2) is not required for correctness, as indicated in the protocol above.
-Specifically, it would be fine to concurrently issue writes to data, the transaction-begin block, and journaled metadata; the only real requirement is that Steps 1 and 2 complete before the issuing of the journal commit block (Step 3).
+Specifically, it would be fine to issue data writes as well as the transaction-begin block and metadata to the journal; the only real requirement is that Steps 1 and 2 complete before the issuing of the journal commit block (Step 3).